 For more information on other destinations in Colombia, check out these guides:

 Colombia Travel Costs

-Airbnb is available with shared accommodation prices starting around 25,140 COP ($15 USD) per night.
-A private room costs from 66,689 COP ($20 USD), while an entire home or apartment averages about at 233,411 COP ($70 USD) per night.
+Airbnb is available with private rooms starting around 100,000 COP per night.
+An entire home or apartment averages 250,000 COP per night.

 Backpacking Cali Suggested Budgets

-Cali Travel Guide: Money Saving Tips
+Cali Travel Guide: Money-Saving Tips

-Where To Stay in Cali
+Where to Stay in Cali

 How to Get Around Cali

 Public transportation – MIO is the name of Cali’s public bus network, and it takes you anywhere you need to go in the city (there is no subway system here).
 There is one main line that connects with the cable car running from Canaveralejo into the poorer barrios.
 You need a MIO card to ride, which costs around 3,000 COP, while each ride costs around 2,200.